Your Reading Comprehension Toolkit: Making Predictions

 Students love making predictions.
 And building anticipation for what might happen next is an easy way to make reading fun.

 By prompting readers to wonder what might happen next and whether or not their prediction will come true, you'll quickly boost reading comprehension and engagement.
-That's becuase when we ask students to make predictions, we are asking them to think about what they already know about the story, and what they think will logically happen next.
+That's because when we ask students to make predictions, we are asking them to think about what they already know about the story, and what they think will logically happen next.
 Here are some common predictions you can try during your read alouds:

 • Before Reading- What will the book be about?
 Who will the main characters be?
 What big events will happen in the story?
 Where will the events take place?